| |

 Ambassador Tom Eric Vraalsen, UN Secretary-General Kofi Annan's Special

-Envoy for Humanitarian Affairs in Sudan, has criticised "the collapse of
+Envoy for Humanitarian Affairs in Sudan, has criticised "the collapse

-the unilateral humanitarian ceasefires" in Sudan which had been in effect
+the unilateral humanitarian ceasefires" in Sudan which had been in

 since July 1998.
 Vraalsen, who chaired a meeting of the Technical